Let’s talk about the FAA Drone Registration FAQ’s

 Does the new Small UAS Rule (part 107) apply to recreational UAS operations?

 Part 107 does not apply to UAS flown strictly for fun (hobby or recreational purposes) as long as these unmanned aircraft are flown in accordance with the Special Rule for Model Aircraft (Section 336 of P.L.
 112-95).
-Visit our “Fly for Fun” webpage for safety rules and guidelines that apply to recreational UAS operations.
 The small UAS rule codifies the provisions of section 336 in part 101 of the FAA’s regulations, which will prohibit operating a UAS in manner that endangers the safety of the National Airspace System.

 How do I know where it is OK to fly and where it is not OK to fly?